lwbt/docs-steamdeck-note/steamos.md

-To play older games like the early Moneky Island titles or Indiana Jones and the Fate of Atlantis you open the Software Center (KDE Discover) in desktop mode and search for ScummVm, then install it.
+To play older games like the early Moneky Island titles or Indiana Jones and the Fate of Atlantis you open the Software Center (KDE Discover) in desktop mode and search for **ScummVM**, then install it.
 Configure ScummVM as you are used to or refer to the ScummVM manual to setup your games.

 On your desktop from the context menu select Create New -> Link to Application